PhilippHeuer/angular-template/README.md

- │   │   ├──app-module/            * the core app module that bootstraps the application │   │   ├──app-routing/           * the routing module that contains the routing configuration │   │   ├──app-core/              * the core module to provide singleton services and modules for the app module │   │   └──app-shared/            * the shared module with common dumb components │   │
+ │   │   ├──app-module/            * the core app module that bootstraps the application │   │   ├──app-routing/           * the routing module that contains the routing configuration │   │   ├──app-core/              * the core module to provide singleton services and modules for the app module │   │   ├──app-shared/            * the shared module with common dumb components │   │   └──state-management/      * ngrx state management module │   │
  │   ├──assets/                    * static assets are served here │   │